-Ruben Pardo operates one of the last manual elevators in Los Angeles and he’s been his job that dates to the late 19th century for 40 years, nearly half his life.
+Ruben Pardo operates one of the last manual elevators in Los Angeles and he’s been in his job that dates to the late 19th century for 40 years, nearly half his life.
 Six days a week, eleven hours each weekday, nine hours each Saturday, Pardo welcomes patrons to 5514 Wilshire Blvd in Downtown, never failing to brighten everyone’s day.

 With some beautiful Art Deco graphics to boot, NY-based production company Dress Code tells his story to celebrate Ruben’s 40 years…